 1967 – 1970

 The debut logo features geometric shapes with an “H” and “D” in the background.
 They are taken from the name of the Hyundai company and are its abbreviation.
-The H has an elongated right leg, which looks like a miniature spike protruding above the second letter.
+The H has an elongated right leg, which resembles a miniature spike protruding above the second letter.
 The “D” has a rounded right side.
 A large bracket with an acute angle on the left serves as a background.
-She, in turn, is located against the background of a large thin ring.
-The color of the emblem is monochrome – black and white.
+She, in turn, is set against a large, thin ring.
+The emblem’s color is monochrome black-and-white.

 1970 – 1978

-In this version, the designers have kept all the elements, except for the circle.
-The “flattened” it, turning it into an oval.
-As a result, the bracket located inside it began to look slightly biased back, as if in perspective – what is next to it looks larger, and what is further – smaller.
+In this version, the designers kept all the elements except the circle.
+They “flattened” it, turning it into an oval.
+As a result, the bracket inside it began to look slightly distorted, as if viewed from a perspective in which what is next to it appears larger and what is farther away appears smaller.

 1978 – 1992

-In 1978, the emblem received a completely different format – with a direct arrangement.
-The letters “HD” are even and legible, even though “D” has a solid color fill.
-Both signs are in a rectangular frame.
+In 1978, the emblem underwent a complete redesign with a direct arrangement.
+The letters “HD” are even and legible, despite the “D” having a solid-color fill.
+Both signs are framed in a rectangle.
 On the right is an inscription in Korean characters.

 1990 – today

 The designers presented a radically different emblem: only an oval with a thin frame remained from the previous one.
-The graphic, stylized as the letter “H,” actually depicts a seller and a buyer shaking hands in honor of a successful deal.
+The graphic, stylized as the letter “H,” depicts a seller and a buyer shaking hands to celebrate a successful deal.

 2003 – today

-For the emblem to be well received in the foreign market, the company management removed the hieroglyphs and replaced them with the brand name’s English version.
-On the left side, there is a corporate badge in the form of an oval with figures exchanging handshakes, and on the right – the word “Hyundai” in capital letters.
+To ensure the emblem was well received in the foreign market, the company management removed the hieroglyphs and replaced them with the English version of the brand name.
+On the left, a corporate badge in the form of an oval with figures exchanging handshakes, and on the right, the word “Hyundai” in capital letters.
 Now, this logo is actively used, being the main one.

 2011 – 2017

-For a short period, the designers moved the oval icon with the letter “H” above the brand name.
-They also repainted it silver, adding shadows, highlights, and a cool metal feel.
-The brand name remains the same – even, clear, sans serif.
+The designers temporarily moved the oval icon with the letter “H” above the brand name.
+They also repainted the silver, adding shadows, highlights, and a cool, metallic feel.
+The brand name remains the same, even clear, sans-serif.

 Font and Colors

-The logo’s modification mainly affected its spatial position: if in the earlier versions the image was slightly thrown back, now it is even.
-The shape of the letters was simplified, and they acquired the outlines of geometric shapes.
+The logo’s modification mainly affected its spatial position: in earlier versions, the image was slightly pushed back, but now it is even.
+The letters were simplified, and they acquired geometric outlines.

-The typography in the logo is thought out in detail: to make the inscription look against the background of the round badge, the designers used the contrast principle.
-To do this, they chose a large and geometric typeface called Hyundai Normal, created by Samuel Park.
-And the proprietary palette is now represented by one of the shades of blue – cobalt color # 003685.
+The logo’s typography is carefully thought out.
+The designers used the contrast principle to make the inscription stand out against the round badge’s background.
+They chose a large and geometric typeface called Hyundai Normal, created by Samuel Park.
+The proprietary palette is now represented by a single shade of blue: cobalt (#003685).